-Answers to your basic paramotoring questions can be found here:
+Answers to your basic powered paragliding and paramotoring questions can be found here.

 You’ve come to the right place.
 We’ll answer the common paramotor questions and help you avoid traps that sometimes befall new entrants in our sport.
 Paragliding is the simplest form of flight: no plane, no windows, just you floating on air.
 A paraglider is a foot-launched inflatable wing.
 It is easy to transport, easy to launch, and easy to land.
 The paraglider itself has no rigid structure and the pilot is suspended by lines.
 The pilot is clipped into a harness, which is quite comfortable.
 The motor is a backpack unit with propeller to give thrust allowing you to climb and fly level at your own will.

 New pilots should not buy gear from manufacturers that have no dealer network or products that you can go see flying in the field!
 They frequently use questionable business tactics and sell completely inappropriate gear.
 The most common method is using E-Bay or web sites to snag the uninformed.
 If they cannot have you go to a school and see their gear being taught on, beware.
 Also, not all instructors will train on all equipment, find an instructor first!!!